qbleuse/AWS-SAMUEL/Documentation/Usage/Run.md

 Are the OpenSSL libraries and gamelift libraries (dynamic and static libraries) in the packaged server ?

-The InitSDK command may fail for now but it won't after setting upthe local gamelift.
+The InitSDK command may fail for now but it won't after setting up gamelift.

 ## Setting up a Local Gamelift

-There is two choices for gamelift tests : legacy and new SDK, the shown Game Instance code was made with new SDK in mind, but should work with legacy.
+There is two choices for gamelift tests : legacy and new SDK.
+The shown Game Instance code was made with new SDK in mind, but should work with legacy.

 There is a few differences to set up between both methods :